-CRESSH supports pilot project applications for activities that would be synergistic with Center activities and themes and that could produce preliminary data to compete for independent funding.
-While we will accept applications on a range of topics, we strongly encourage applications that would include elements of research translation and community engagement, either as the primary focus or connected with the research efforts.
-Activities could include (but not be limited to) proposals to:
+CRESSH supports pilot project applications for activities that are synergistic with Center activities and themes that could produce preliminary data to compete for independent funding.
+In this third and final year of pilot project funding, we strongly encourage applications that will serve to expand Center related work into possible renewal or future RO1 funding.
+Pilot activities must be closely linked to a current Center investigator proposal to continue CRESSH related work.
+Activities could include (but are not limited to) proposals to:

 - Utilize the geospatial disparities database to test new hypotheses or conduct new analyses;